symfony/symfony-docs/cookbook/bundles/extension.rst

         }
     }

-This text appears as yaml comments in the output of the ``config:dump-reference`` command.
+This text appears as YAML comments in the output of the ``config:dump-reference`` command.

 .. index::